Weiyuan-Lane/gcp-gke-tf/README.md

 gcloud auth print-access-token | pbcopy # pbcopy copies to your clipboard directly
 ```

-Learn more on it's comparison from similar tools in [episode 2]() - TO BE ADDED
+Learn more on it's comparison from similar tools in [episode 2](https://weiyuan-liu.medium.com/figuring-it-out-its-google-s-cool-bernetes-time-2-best-ways-to-manage-your-gke-cluster-dfa396c9a14e)